 Adding Variations and Depth

-When doing this, remember to keep the lightness at the bottom and darkness at the top.
+When doing this, they remember to keep the lightness at the bottom and darkness at the top.
 The idea is to let each layer dry before adding more.

 Creating the Outline and Adding Dimensions

-I focus on outlining the vertices (the points of the gemstone), making them slightly thicker to create more interest and depth.
+They focus on outlining the vertices (the points of the gemstone), making them slightly thicker to create more interest and depth.
 This gives the gemstone a sharper, more realistic look.

 The key here is to make the edges darker while leaving the middle areas lighter.
 This creates the illusion of light reflecting off the surface, which adds a sense of dimension.